 I think that sometimes we oversimplify the definition of product art to just cute crafts/gifts for parents that are obviously not age appropriate or colouring in stencils.
 We therefore don't allow the opportunity to explore the possibilities of this medium or the obvious extensions and the many benefits for children.

-I am a huge champion of play based learning – I have been writing and sharing activities based on this concept here on this blog for nearly 5 years now so please do not doubt my philosophy when it comes to supporting children on their learning journey through play.
-We embrace and engage in outdoor play and move with the children’s interests and voice every single day .
+I am a huge champion of play based learning – I have been writing and sharing activities based on this concept here on this blog for over 10 years now so please do not doubt my philosophy when it comes to supporting children on their learning journey through play.
+We embrace and engage in outdoor play and move with the children's interests and voice every single day .

 I have been in this game for a while now (as I know many reading this article have to) and I am well aware of the negatives and the benefits of each type of approach so please don't mistake this post as being either pro process or product.
 What I am trying to express is that there can be room for both if done well by a skilled educator .
 We don't need to draw a line in the sand we cannot step over.
 We don't need to limit children, we need to give them credit for knowing what they enjoy doing.